embeditelectronics/PiSoC_Bootloader/README.md

 RPiSoC_Bootloader
 =================

+CHANGES to v1.1: Changed intitial wait time to 100ms.

 Bootloader allowing for USB programming of the RPiSoC board

 Refer to the user guide for detailed instructions on using and programming the RPiSoC.